yesodweb/persistent/README.md

 Persistent provides several hooks to create backend-specific functionality.
 One can always fall back to using the raw database driver or other lower-level or less type-safe libraries and can utilize Persistent for un-serializing the database response to a Haskell record.

-## Install from source
+# Help improve Persistent

-Clone the repo and run `stack build` to build all targets.
+To install from source clone the repo and run `stack build` to build all targets.
 Persistent supports many backends.
 If you have only some of these installed the [development doc](development.md) shows how to build against a subset of targets.

-## Development

-For more information on how to hack ont he `persistent` set of libraries, see the [`development.md`](development.md) file.
+For more information on how to hack on the `persistent` set of libraries, see the [`development.md`](development.md) file.